I. BOARD STRUCTURE

-There are six standing committees of the Board: Audit, Compensation, Corporate Governance, Generation Oversight, Energy Delivery Oversight and Risk Oversight.
+There are six standing committees of the Board: Audit, Compensation and Leadership Development, Corporate Governance, Generation Oversight, Finance and Risk, and Investment Oversight.
 Additional standing committees may be created, on the recommendation of the Corporate Governance Committee, by resolution of the Board.
 The Chairman of the Board may create additional ad hoc committees.

 2) Number of Independent Members

 The Audit, Compensation and Corporate Governance Committees, and such other committees as the Board may determine, are comprised solely of independent directors.
 The Audit and Compensation Committee Charters contain specific additional independence and eligibility requirements.